By James Calemine

 Daddy won’t ever come home again.”

 “Angry World” conjures post-apocalyptic images—wasteland cities, polluted water, political madness, economic desperation and smoke–filled skies in violent new age told by a street preacher with a Les Paul guitar.
-“Hitchhiker”, the album’s oldest song, fits in well here, and these musical cinematic images evoke a drug-addled drifter, the Incas, and family memories that turn out to be the narrator’s own inimitable story.
+“Hitchhiker”, the album’s oldest song, projects cinematic images of a drug-addled drifter, the Incas, and family memories that turn out to be the narrator’s own inimitable story.

 Lyrics in “Peaceful Valley Boulevard”, the other acoustic centerpiece song, paint Old West allegories that seem to fit the year 2010: “Change hit the country like a thunderstorm/Ancient rivers soon began to boil/People rushed like water to California/ At first they came for gold and then for oil/Fortunes were made and lost in lifetimes/Mother earth took poison in her soil.”